S.Africas Ex-president Zuma Wins Court Bid To Run In May Election - UrduPoint

 - 'On the ballot' -

-"President Zuma will be on the ballot paper," the ex-leader's daughter, Duduzile Zuma-Sambudla, cheered on social media, posting a photo of her smiling father.
+"President Zuma will be on the ballot paper," the ex-leader's daughter, Duduzile Zuma-Sambudla, said on social media, posting a photo of her smiling father.

+The electoral commission said it had taken note of the decision but asked the reasons for it be made public.

+"Naturally the commission is taking legal advice...and will chart a way forward based on such advice," it said.

-The electoral commission had earlier excluded Zuma from the race, saying the constitution barred anyone convicted of an offence and sentenced to more than 12 months' imprisonment.
+The body had excluded Zuma from the race, saying the constitution barred anyone convicted sentenced to more than 12 months' imprisonment.

-Zuma was sentenced to 15 months in jail in June 2021 after refusing to testify to a panel probing financial corruption and cronyism under his presidency.
+Zuma was sentenced to 15 months in jail in June 2021 after refusing to testify to a panel probing financial corruption and cronyism during his presidency.

-But his lawyers successfully argued that the provision did not apply to their client.

-On Monday, they told the court the sentence did not disqualify the veteran politician as it followed civil rather than criminal proceedings and it had been shortened by a remission.
+His lawyers argued the sentence did not disqualify him as it followed civil rather than criminal proceedings and it had been shortened by a remission.

-Zuma was freed on medical parole just two months into his term.
+Zuma was freed on medical parole just two months into his jail term.

-"If the masses want me to be president, what's going to stop them?" an upbeat Zuma told supporters, after the Monday hearing.
+"If the masses want me to be president, what's going to stop them?" an upbeat Zuma told supporters, after Monday's hearing.
 "Allow me to go and finish what I started."

-The ruling comes with the ANC struggling in the polls amid a weak economy and allegations of corruption and mismanagement.
+The ANC is struggling in the polls amid a weak economy and allegations of corruption and mismanagement.

 - Political tensions -